|

 ||||

-| 13 | Kenneth J. Schmitz (Canada) in »The Lustrous Power of Beauty« examines the notion of beauty basically from the standpoint of Thomas Aquinas and Kant.
-It is observed that clarity, harmony and integrity are the three features of beauty.
-He longs for human perfection and to work towards a more fully developed human community. | |||
+13 | In »The Lustrous Power of Beauty«, Kenneth J. Schmitz (Canada) examines the notion of beauty basically from the standpoint of Thomas Aquinas and Kant.
+He observes that clarity, harmony and integrity are the three features of beauty.
+He longs for human perfection and for being able to work towards a better developed human community. | |||

-| 14 | William Sweet's (Canada) paper, »Contemporary Culture and Appeals to Human Rights«, argues in favour of the rights of man in respect of human dignity.
-He examines different theories of rights starting from the mediaeval period to the present. »What are the challenges to the rights?« is the focus of the paper.
-It is interesting to note that according to him, for a discourse of rights to be and remain viable, it must have a clear conception of the human person – of its nature, its dignity and autonomy, and of its moral and social responsibilities (264). | |||
+14 | William Sweet's (Canada) paper, »Contemporary Culture and Appeals to Human Rights«, argues in favour of the rights of man in respect of human dignity.
+He examines different theories of rights, starting from the mediaeval period to the present.
+The question »What are the challenges to the rights of man?« is the focus of the paper.
+It is interesting to note that according to Sweet, for a discourse on rights to be and remain viable, there must be a clear conception of the person – of the person's nature, dignity and autonomy, and of the person's moral and social responsibilities (264). | |||

-| 15 | Robert P. Badillo (USA / India) in »McLean's Millennial Vision in the Light of Rielo's Genetic Metaphysics« deals with genetic metaphysics propounded by Fernando Rielo, a contemporary metaphysician who believes that the genetic conception of the human person can be shown by the sacredness of human life.
+15 | Robert P. Badillo (USA / India), in »McLean's Millennial Vision in the Light of Rielo's Genetic Metaphysics«, deals with genetic metaphysics propounded by Fernando Rielo, a contemporary metaphysician who believes that the genetic conception of the person can be shown by the sacredness of human life.
 He applies the Binity relation, i.e., two personal beings in a state of immanent intrinsic complementarity, to understand the Absolute Subject. | |||

 Africa and Latin America |